CherryFramework/cherry-rank/README.md

 # Cherry Rank
-Plug-in which allows you to create and manage "ratings" and "likes" from within your theme.
+Plug-in which allows you to create and manage "ratings","likes", "dislikes" and "views" meta data from within your theme.
 Сompatibility: Cherry Framework v.4+

 ## Change log ##